onap/sdc/catalog-ui/README.md

 Navigate to "http://localhost:9000/".
 The app will automatically reload if you change any of the source files.

---- Specify role ---
+To Specify the user role:

-npm start -- --env.role designer
+npm start --env.role designer

 npm run <role>